Wales Council of the Blind

 Stroke-related eye conditions eye condition

-Stroke can result in visual field loss, blurry vision, double vision and moving images.
+Strokes occur when a part of your brain is starved of oxygen and nutrients.
+A stroke can result in visual field loss, blurry vision, double vision and moving images.

 Support group uncategorised